Mansfield's #1 Reverse Mortgage

 Thousands of the senior households in Mansfield may be eligible to obtain a reverse mortgage.
 Several of these older homeowners have already done their research and begun using reverse mortgages to support their retirement needs.

-Compared with the average home price in Texas, Mansfield’s median home price is over $83,000 greater than the rest of the state at $294,091, according to the Zillow Home Value Index.
-Prices in the area have increased 2.1K percent over the past year, and Zillow projects that they will continue to fall over the course of the next year by roughly 2 percent.
+Compared with the average home price in Texas, Mansfield’s median home price is greater than the rest of the state at $439,783, according to the Zillow Home Value Index as of January 2023.
+Prices in the area have increased 14.4% over the past year.

 If you're a homeowner who fits this description and you're interested in using a reverse mortgage to supplement your retirement, you might want to consider a jumbo reverse mortgage, from which you may be able to access a greater portion of your home equity than you otherwise would with a FHA-insured HECM loan.